Air Canada Boeing 767 returns safely to Madrid after engine issue

-MADRID (Reuters) - An Air Canada Boeing 767 with 128 passengers and eight crew returned safely to Madrid’s Barajas airport on Monday after reporting an engine issue and a burst tyre on take-off that forced it to circle for hours to burn fuel before landing.
+MADRID (Reuters) - An Air Canada Boeing 767 with 128 passengers returned safely to Madrid’s Barajas airport on Monday after reporting an engine issue and a burst tire on take-off that forced it to circle for hours to burn fuel before landing.

-Reuters television footage showed the Boeing Co 767-300ER, which had left Adolfo Suarez Madrid-Barajas Airport bound for Toronto about four hours earlier, landing safely and fire engines rushing onto the runway.
+Reuters television footage showed the Boeing 767-300ER, which had left Adolfo Suarez Madrid-Barajas airport bound for Toronto about four hours earlier, landing safely and fire engines rushing onto the runway.

 “The aircraft has landed without incidents and the mechanics are evaluating its condition to determine the best way to disembark the passengers,” airport operator AENA said.